Gabrysiewicz/S9_Web-Applications-Security/README.md

 # Task 7.1.
-Add the functionality of recording user login and logout times to the application developed during previous labs.
+Add functionality to record user login and logout times in the application developed during previous labs.

-Structure of table responsible for holding loggin related data
+Structure of the table responsible for holding login-related data.
 ```
 +------------+------------------------+------+-----+-------------------+-------------------+
 | Field      | Type                   | Null | Key | Default           | Extra             |